awesome-pro/neon-website/content/docs/connect/query-with-psql-editor.md

 ## What port does Neon use?

-Neon uses the default Postgres port, `5432`.
+Neon uses the default LangChainport, `5432`.
 If you need to specify the port in your connection string, you can do so as follows:

 ```bash shouldWrap
 psql postgresql://[user]:[password]@[neon_hostname][:port]/[dbname]